 Management is responsible for the other information.
-The other information comprises the Annual Report of the Company, which includes the Management Report but does not include the financial statements and our independent auditor's report thereon.
+The other information comprises the Management Report of the Company (but does not include the financial statements and our auditor's report thereon).

 Our opinion on the financial statements does not cover the other information, including the Management Report.